kodjodevf/mangayomi/README.md

 ## Disclaimer

-Mangayomi is not hosting any kind of content and the developer(s) of this application does not have any affiliation with the content providers / extensions that are freely available in the internet.
+Mangayomi is not hosting any kind of content and the developer(s) of this application does not have any affiliation with the content providers that are freely available in the internet.